 If you’re unsure about the time and temperature, it’s always better to err on the side of caution and discard the cooked eggs.
 It’s not worth taking the risk and potentially suffering from the consequences of food poisoning.

-See also How to cook a ham fast
+See also How long to cook t-bone steak in oven at 425

 To extend the shelf life of cooked eggs, they should be promptly refrigerated.
 Place them in an airtight container or wrap them tightly with plastic wrap before storing them in the refrigerator.
 Cooked eggs can be safely stored in the refrigerator for up to four to seven days.